 French & Italian Placement Tests

-The Department of French & Italian Studies in partnership with the UW Testing Center and Avant Assessment now offers comprehensive online French and Italian placement tests for students seeking placement in French/Italian language courses or to demonstrate proficiency for graduation requirements.
+The Department of French & Italian Studies in partnership with Avant Assessment now offers comprehensive online French and Italian placement tests for students seeking placement in French/Italian language courses or to demonstrate proficiency for graduation requirements.
 All students who have previously studied French/Italian but do not have college credit must take the placement test in order to register for a French/Italian language course at the UW.

 The test’s four sections are; Reading (30 multiple choice questions), Writing (3 prompts), Listening (30 multiple choice questions), and Speaking (3 prompts).
 The Avant STAMP 4S placement test can place students from elementary to advanced French/Italian courses.
 Students do not need to study for the placement test but can review materials from previous courses.

-Please note it take a few days to schedule a time for the test.
-Once you have taken the test we should have the results within 7 days.
+Please note once you have taken the test we should have the results within 5-7 days.
 At which point we will email you your placement results and assist you with registering for the course you have placed into.
-If you have questions or need to take the placement exam just for graduation requirements email email@example.com.
+Please ensure you take the placement test at least 1 week before classes start in the quarter you wish to register for a French or Italian course, otherwise we may not have your results and you may not be able to take classes that quarter.
+If you have questions or need to take the placement exam just for graduation requirements email firstname.lastname@example.org.